 Family Fun and Discussion After Watching The Sneetches Musical

-CTC has some useful tools on their Guidance page that can be modified to family fun or discussion.
+CTC offered some useful tools on their Guidance page that can be modified to family fun or discussion.
 This page is aimed more toward a classroom, but the activities can be adapted for a family.
 For instance, On the last two printed pages of the Guidance section, there are lists of questions.
 They are a little stiff for a family chat, but were nice to read over beforehand so I could work these concepts into our discussion on the ride home.

 Besides discussion questions, CTC lists additional reading suggestions, games, and lists of vocabulary words.
 Some of the words were ideal for expanding grade school vocabulary.